 This one is one of our founder's biggest obsessions.
 Silvana likes to move

-"Moving around allows me to clear my mind while working, you get a different vibe in each corner." she tells us.
+"Moving around allows me to clear my mind while working, you get a different vibe in each corner," she tells us.
 "If you don't have a home office you can certainly improvise in any room, I have a little basket I carry around the house with all my office supplies.

 It helps me clear up fast when I shift places"

 While pants could be optional, make sure your top is spotless!
 A clean face can look particularly washed out on camera, so for women, a bit of makeup is a must.
-Gentlemen, probably not the time to grow a bear if your company has a clean face policy.
+Gentlemen, probably not the time to grow a beard if your company has a clean face policy.

 Other than that remember that some apps allow you to blur the background, if not try to position the camera in a way that you are covering most of the shot.

 If you don't do conference calls often, please identify the mute button and use it while others are speaking, nothing more annoying than your background noises interrupting the flow.
-We love hangout cause it is free and super reliable if your company doesn't have a go-to platform do a quick research because lots of software developers are offering free services to help everyone through this crisis.
+We love hangout cause it is free and super reliable if your company doesn't have a go-to platform, do a quick research because lots of software developers are offering free services to help everyone through this crisis.

 5. How hard will this be for YOU